hovsater/github.alfredextension/README.md

 # GitHub Alfred extension
-An simple [Alfred](http://www.alfredapp.com/) extension for GitHub.
+A simple [Alfred](http://www.alfredapp.com/) extension for GitHub.
 The purpose of this extension was to learn how to integrate with Alfred, so there may be no real business value in this extension.